SL-SWE-HUB/minimal-todo-app/README.md

-Application: 📝 MinTodoApp
+## 📝 MinTodoApp

-Description: A full-stack To-Do List web application built with **Spring Boot** (Java) for the backend and **React** for the frontend.
+ A full-stack To-Do List web application built with **Spring Boot** (Java) for the backend and **React** for the frontend.
 The app supports user registration, login, and authenticated CRUD operations on personal todo items.

 ---